swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

     public func values<P: ProgressManager.Property>(of property: P.Type) -> [P.Value]

     /// Returns the aggregated result of values where type of property is `AdditiveArithmetic`.
-    /// All values are added together.
     ///
     /// - Parameters:
     ///   - property: Type of property.
-    ///   - values: Sum of values.
     public func total<P: ProgressManager.Property>(of property: P.Type) -> P.Value where P.Value : AdditiveArithmetic
 }
 ```